Measure-theoretic metric mean dimension: Introduction

 \section{Introduction}

-By a pair $(X,T)$ we mean a topological dynamical system (TDS for short), where $X$ is a compact metric space with metric $d$ and $T:X \rightarrow X$ is a homeomorphism.
-By $M(X),M(X,T),E(X,T)$ we denote the sets of all Borel probability measures on $X$ endowed with the weak$^{*}$-topology, all $T$-invariant Borel probability measures on $X$, all ergodic measures on $X$, respectively.
+~~~~By a pair $(X,T)$ we mean a topological dynamical system (TDS for short), where $X$ is a compact metric space with metric $d$ and $T:X \rightarrow X$ is a homeomorphism.
+By $M(X),M(X,T),E(X,T)$ we denote the sets of all Borel probability measures on $X$ endowed with the weak$^{*}$-topology, all $T$-invariant Borel probability measures on $X$, and all ergodic measures on $X$, respectively.

-Mean topological dimension introduced by Gromov \cite{gromov} is a new topological invariant for topological dynamical systems, which is later proved to a powerful tool to deal with the embedding problems of dynamical systems.
-In 2000, to connect mean dimension theory and infinite entropy theory, Lindenstrauss and Weiss \cite{lw00} introduced the notion of metric mean dimension by dynamicalizing the definition of Minkowski dimension originated from fractal geometry, which measures how fast $\epsilon$-topological entropy converges to infinite topological entropy.
-This means metric mean dimension plays a vital role in understanding the complexity of TDSs with infinite topological entropies.
-Notice that there are some notions of measure-theoretic $\epsilon$-entropies, for instances, Kolmogorov-Sinai $\epsilon$-entropy, Brin-Katok $\epsilon$-entropy, Katok $\epsilon$-entropy and other $\epsilon$-measure entropies, to characterize measure theoretic entropy of invariant measures.
+Mean topological dimension introduced by Gromov \cite{gromov} is a new topological invariant for topological dynamical systems, which is later proved to be a powerful tool to deal with the embedding problems of dynamical systems \cite{lw00, g15,glt16,g17,gt20}.
+In 2000, to connect mean dimension theory and (infinite) entropy theory, Lindenstrauss and Weiss \cite{lw00} introduced the notion of metric mean dimension by dynamicalizing the definition of Minkowski dimension that is originated from fractal geometry.
+This quantities measures how fast $\epsilon$-topological entropy diverges to infinite topological entropy.
+Although metric mean dimension plays a vital role in understanding the complexity of TDSs with infinite topological entropies, an appropriate notion for infinite measure-theoretic entropy is absent.
+Notice that there are some measure-theoretic $\epsilon$-entropies, for instances, Kolmogorov-Sinai $\epsilon$-entropy \cite{w82,p97,gs20}, Brin-Katok $\epsilon$-entropy \cite{bk83}, Katok $\epsilon$-entropy \cite{k80} and other $\epsilon$-measure entropies \cite{s07,ps07}, being considered to characterize measure theoretic entropy of invariant measures.
 Namely, the limits of these different measure-theoretic $\epsilon$-entropies are always equal to measure-theoretic entropy of ergodic measures as $\epsilon$ tends $0$.
-Then a naturally question is the following:
+Then a natural question is the following:

-\textbf{Question:} For TDSs with infinite measure-theoretic entropy, do these different measure-theoretic $\epsilon$-entropies of ergodic measures have the same ``convergence speed" ?
+{Question:} For a given TDS with infinite measure-theoretic entropy, do these different measure-theoretic $\epsilon$-entropies of ergodic measures have the same ``divergence speed'' ?